TobiasKozel/VAE/README.md

 ```

-It aims to be a fairly small and data driven Engine with a focus on performance.
+It aims to be a fairly small and data driven Engine with focus on performance and portability.
 Its design is mostly data oriented and tries to avoid inhertance and preallocates
-almost all memory upfront and while loading banks.
+almost all memory upfront or while loading banks.

-Most of it inside one single compilation unit, so the compiler can go on it's way and inline
+Most the engine lives inside a single compilation unit(aka header only),
-whatever it wants to.
+so integrating it into a project should be painless regardless of the buildsystem used.
 This also means extending it is done directly in source and not via interfaces or other common mechanisms (besides AudioDevice and EffectBase which are interfaces).

 The easiest way to get started is to compile a shared library with